mattbradburyuk/mushroom/README.md

 * example_child.sol
 * example_grandchild.sol

+(These demonstrate Smart Contract inheritance both within one file and across two files)

-You can run the compile, deploy and helpers commands (see below) on these files to see them in action straight away
+You can run the compile, deploy and helpers commands (see above) on these files to see them in action straight away

 Also, to test out the heplers you can run:
 ```